Dil To Pagal Hai: Release

 Approximately 300 prints of the film were released worldwide, with 250–260 across India, including approximately 60 in the Mumbai circuit.
 60 prints were released overseas.

 Reception

 Critical reception

 Omar Ahmed of Empire gave the film 4 out of 5 stars, noting, "It's great eye-candy, painting a portrait of a newly prosperous India in rainbow colours.
 Good performances too make this a cut above the Bollywood average."
+Screen wrote, "Yash Chopra had made a sophisticated film — not in the elitist sense of inaccessibility or half-understood stylistic innovations but one which prizes good taste.
+Whether it is 'too sophisticated' for our mass audiences addicted to loud emotions, vulgar dances and gratuitous violence is entirely another matter.
+You cannot legislate good taste."